ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 No configuration options are available.
 See reference for usage:

-- [Group Button]
+- [Adding Grouped Buttons]
-- [Figures]
+- [Adding Figures]

   [Markdown in HTML]: https://python-markdown.github.io/extensions/md_in_html/

-  [Group Button]: ../../elements/buttons.md#group
+  [Adding Grouped Buttons]: ../../elements/buttons.md#group
-  [Figures]: ../../elements/figure.md#example
+  [Adding Figures]: ../../elements/figure.md#example

 ### Table of Contents

-[:octicons-tag-24: 0.1.0][Table of Contents support] ·
-[:octicons-workflow-24: Extension][Table of Contents]

-The [Table of Contents] extension automatically generates a table of contents from a document, which Material for MkDocs will render as part of the resulting page.
+The [Table of Contents]{target="_blank"} extension automatically generates a table of contents from a document, which Terminal for MkDocs will render as part of the resulting page.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: